-The Decision-maker, or their designee, explains to the parties, Advisors, and witnesses the procedures and introduces the participants.
+The Decision-maker explains to the parties, Advisors, and witnesses the procedures and introduces the participants.
 The hearing facilitator will handle the logistics such as, recording process, witness scheduling, party logistics, curation of documents, separation of the parties, and other administrative elements of the hearing process.